Jarred Kelenic Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.51 team ERA ranks 23rd among all MLB pitching staffs.
+- The Tigers' 4.46 team ERA ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to rank 21st in baseball in home runs given up (111 total, 1.2 per game).
+- Tigers pitchers combine to give up 111 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Lorenzen makes the start for the Tigers, his 16th of the season.
-He is 3-6 with a 4.03 ERA and 66 strikeouts in 87 2/3 innings pitched.
+- Olson (1-2) gets the starting nod for the Tigers in his sixth start of the season.
+He has a 4.05 ERA in 33 1/3 innings pitched, with 35 strikeouts.

-- The righty last appeared on Thursday, July 6 against the Oakland Athletics, when he tossed five scoreless innings while giving up three hits.
+- The right-hander last appeared in relief on Sunday, when he threw two innings against the Toronto Blue Jays, allowing one earned run while giving up one hit.

-- The 31-year-old has amassed a 4.03 ERA and 6.8 strikeouts per nine innings in 15 games this season, while allowing a batting average of .249 to his opponents.
+- The 23-year-old has put together a 4.05 ERA and 9.5 strikeouts per nine innings in eight games this season, while giving up a batting average of .200 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.